firegento/firegento-magesetup/docs/features/overview.markdown

 ----------------------------------
 ![FireGento Logo](http://www.avs-webentwicklung.de/fileadmin/images/FireGento.png "FireGento Logo")
 FireGento is a group of Magento developers, working as freelancers and in companies.
 Starting in 2011, we began developing free modules for the community.
-We don't have any commercial interests and founded an association in 2013, based in Germany.
+We don't have any commercial interests.
+We founded an association in 2013, based in Germany, in order to organize events like the [Magento Hackathons](http://www.mage-hackathon.de/) more easily.
 GermanSetup was one of the first modules to be published, and is the most well known project up to now.
-It's used widely in Germany, Austria and Switzerland up to now.
+It's widely used in Germany, Austria and Switzerland up to now.
-It was started at a small meeting of ~15 persons at the German North Aea coast, and since then, a lot of work has been done in the free time of a couple of developers at home, at work, at conferences and meetings.
+It was started at a small meeting of ~15 persons at the German North Sea coast, and since then, a lot of work has been done in the free time of a couple of developers at home, at work, at conferences and meetings.